Our organisation and our people

 The Evaluation and Intelligence team is responsible for the initial evaluation and assessment of complaints, as well as referral to other agencies as appropriate.
 This unit is also responsible for coordinating external and internal intelligence, and developing the SFO’s contribution to financial crime prevention strategies.

-The Corporate Services team manages all activities relating to strategic planning, accountability reporting, financial management, human resources, IT systems, operational policies, media and communications, conferences and general administration.
+The Business Services team manages all activities relating to strategic planning, accountability reporting, financial management, human resources, IT systems, operational policies, media and communications, conferences and general administration.

 Senior Leadership Team